Microsoft outages caused by CrowdStrike software glitch paralyze airlines, other businesses. Here's what to know.

 When will the Microsoft outages be fixed?

-"I have not currently received any reporting to indicate these issues are related to malicious cyber security activity," Seymour said.

-A spokesman for Germany's interior ministry also said there was no indication that the outages were due to a cyberattack, Reuters reported.

-But even with the fix being implemented by CrowdStrike, some of the problems caused will likely take time to fix, Chief Information Officer at identity security firm CyberArk, Omer Grossman, told Reuters.
-He said the reason for this is that the problem has to do with Endpoint Detection and Response (EDR) products that run on individual client computers.
+Even with the fix being implemented by CrowdStrike, some of the problems caused will likely take time to solve, Chief Information Officer at identity security firm CyberArk, Omer Grossman, told Reuters.
+He said the reason is that the problem has to do with Endpoint Detection and Response (EDR) products that run on individual client computers.

 "It turns out that because the endpoints have crashed — the Blue Screen of Death — they cannot be updated remotely and the problem must be solved manually, endpoint by endpoint.
 This is expected to be a process that will take days," Grossman said.